How to Choose a Web Host and Find the Best Hosting Service

 Hostinger provides three different shared hosting plans, each coming with a free SSL certificate and a 99% uptime guarantee:

 - Premium Shared Hosting.
-Paying $2.59/month, you get 100 GB of disk space, a one-year free domain name, and unlimited bandwidth, email accounts, and websites.
+By paying $2.99/month, you’ll get 100 GB of disk space, a one-year free domain name, and unlimited bandwidth, email accounts, and websites.
 The allocated resources double compared to the previous plan.

 - Business Shared Hosting.
 For small business owners looking to create a professional website.
 With $4.99/month, you’ll get the perks of the premium plan and other boosts such as 200 GB of storage and daily backups.